 shall sign checks or drafts of the Society and Society tax forms in the absence of the Treasurer;

-shall sign all contracts and agreements entered into by the Society after they are approved by the Voting Members of the Board.
+shall sign all contracts and agreements entered into by the Society after they are approved by the Members of the Board.

 The Vice-President, in the event of the temporary absence or inability of the President to perform the duties of his office, shall become acting President with all the rights and duties of the President.